bencan1a/canvasCheckerBot/.roo/rules/rules.md

 conport_memory_strategy:
   # CRITICAL: At the beginning of every session, the agent MUST execute the 'initialization' sequence
   # to determine the ConPort status and load relevant context.
+  # CRITICAL: orchestrator mode CANNOT initialize conport.
+Tasks it create should do so.
   workspace_id_source: "The agent must obtain the absolute path to the current workspace to use as `workspace_id` for all ConPort tool calls.
 This might be available as `${workspaceFolder}` or require asking the user."

   initialization: